krgross/bma590-course-notes/docs/index.md

 bibliography: [bma590.bib]
 biblio-style: apalike
 link-citations: yes
-description: "This is a proto-textbook for BMA / ST 590, Statistical Modeling in Ecology, taught at NCSU in Fall 2023."
+description: "This is a proto-textbook for BMA / ST 590, Statistical Modeling in Ecology."
 ---

 \renewcommand{\Pr}[1]{\mathrm{Pr}\!\left\{#1\right\}}